New Year's resolution: Success rate

-Evidence for actual behaviorial changes after New Year's resolutions is mixed.
+Evidence for actual behavioral changes after New Year's resolutions is mixed.
 The effect is most pronounced immediately after the new year, but decreases soon afterwards.
 Approach-oriented goals, rather than avoidance-oriented goals, can lead to better results.

 In a 2014 report, 35% of participants who failed their New Year's resolutions admitted they had unrealistic goals, 33% of participants did not keep track of their progress, and 23% forgot about them; the remaining respondents claimed they made too many resolutions.

 A 1972 study of 382 students at the University of Wisconsin showed minimal impact of New Year's resolutions on weight loss commitments, with the study finding that making a resolution or being monitored did not significantly affect weight loss.

 A 2007 study by Richard Wiseman from the University of Bristol involving 3,000 people showed that 88% of those who set New Year resolutions fail, despite the fact that 52% of the study's participants were confident of success at the beginning.
 Men achieved their goal 22% more often when they engaged in goal setting, wherein resolutions are made in terms of small and measurable goals (e.g., "lose a pound a week" rather than "lose weight").

+A 2026 longitudinal study of over 1.1 million learners on the piano learning app Skoove, conducted in collaboration with DataPulse Research, identified a significant "Success Gap" linked to enrollment timing.
+The analysis found that while nearly 25% of all annual enrollments occur during the "Fresh Start" window of December and January, these cohorts demonstrate the lowest long-term habit retention.
+Specifically, learners who bypass this seasonal impulse and begin in the second quarter (April–June) are over 60% more likely to maintain their practice for at least six months compared to those starting in December.
+Students starting in May reached the highest success rate, showing a 69% higher likelihood of persistence than the December cohort.